 We have been working with Union Apparel for almost 20 years.
 Philip Law is the founder and managing director of the company, which boasts two production facilities, and he has been a good friend for many years.
 The cooperation with him and his employees is not only very congenial, but also runs very smoothly – Union Apparel (UA) understands exactly what details are particularly important to us and impresses us again and again with its special understanding of fashion and trends.
 Union Apparel processes materials from Asia, keeping transport routes short.

 Alan Lee Alan Lee is the owner and partner of one of UA’s factories.
-He’s been working there for fifteen years and loves it so much that he plans to stay there until he dies.
+He’s been working there since 2014 and loves it so much that he plans to stay there until he dies.
 He organises the daily running of the factory, makes sure everything goes to plan, and also liaises with UA employees in Hong Kong.
 He is most happy at work when he can be creative and likes thinking up ideas for new machinery as well as looking after his workers.
 In his spare time, Alan enjoys reading books about Chinese philosophy, particularly that of Confucius and Mao Zedong.

-Chaobing has been a sewing floor coordinator at UA for eight years.
+Chaobing has been a sewing floor coordinator at UA since 2011.
 Over this time, the factory has come to feel like home.
 She manages all the workers who sew and teaches them the techniques.
 She also does random quality checks to ensure her staff are putting garments together properly, and so she can sort out any technical problems.
 This is a challenge she really enjoys.
 In her spare time, Chaobing likes exercising by going for long scenic walks.
 She also likes to play the Chinese tile game Mahjong with friends.

 Istanbul-based Sezer is our expert for premium men’s jackets.
 From pattern making to sample production and from sewing to packing the finished products, the staff at Sezer work precisely, complete much of the work by hand, and pay attention to every single detail.
 Many of the employees have been at the firm for a long time.